 Parent Child relationship could be represented using the parentID attribute.
 For e.g. <container> and <contentInstance> resources use this attribute to indicate its parent.

-Though further procedures in this document map OIC Device to oneM2M <AE> resource, it is also possible that an OIC Device be mapped to a oneM2M <container> resource.
+Though further procedures in the present document map OIC Device to oneM2M <AE> resource, it is also possible that an OIC Device be mapped to a oneM2M <container> resource.
 Below table shows a brief analysis of either mapping.